 , with the subject line: iRON Data.

 Precipitation is measured as rain by tipping bucket rain gauge and is not an accurate representation of precipitation during winter months.
-Soil moisture readings are now calibrated by soil type.
-In the API, you can request uncalibrated soil moisture readings,
+Soil moisture readings are empirically calibrated by soil type, with a median RMSE value of 2.7% or 0.027 m3

 Data Access & API Reference